 - For the Dutch Oven:

 - 3 cups sauerkraut (drained, rinsed, and squeezed dry; reserve 1 cup juice for cooking liquid)

 - 6 strips bacon

 - 6 fresh dill sprigs

-- 2 pounds sliced tomatoes (fresh or canned)
+- 2 pounds tomatoes (fresh or canned, sliced)

 Prepare the Cabbage

 Remove core from cabbage.
 Place whole head in a large pot filled with boiling, salted water.
 Cover and cook 3 minutes, or until softened enough to pull off individual leaves.
 You will need about 20 leaves.

 When leaves are cool enough to handle, use a paring knife to cut away the thick center stem from each leaf, without cutting all the way through.
 Chop any remaining cabbage and set aside to be used in the Dutch oven.